-As a non-scientist, I can’t crunch the date in order to give a definitive answer to this question.
+As a non-scientist, I can’t crunch the data in order to give you a definitive answer to this question.

 But I can tell you there’s more than enough cause for concern.